PopMaster: Champions League PopMaster

-At the end of the year, the best contestants (those who score 39 points, or 36 points and also win the "Three-in-Ten") return for Champions League PopMaster, the structure of which is different.
-The contestants start with their original score from their first appearance, and then proceed to answer ten questions, which are worth their ordinal values – i.e., question one is worth one point, question two is worth two points and so on.
+At the end of the year, the best contestants (those who score 39 points, or 36 points and also win the "Three-in-Ten") return for Champions League PopMaster; the structure of which is different to the standard quiz.
+The contestants start with their original score from their first appearance and then proceed to answer ten questions, which are worth their ordinal values – i.e. question one is worth one point, question two is worth two points and so on.
 The contestants still choose a bonus subject, but this is only worth its value in the order of the questions.
-The score is then added to their original score, and the two highest-scoring contestants return for a final to determine the year's champion.
+The score is then added to their original score and the two highest-scoring contestants return for a final to determine the year's champion.

-As of the quiz's move to Greatest Hits Radio, all Champions League PopMaster contestants also receive the "One Year Out" T-shirt and PopMaster board game (and as of 2024, a PopMaster quiz book), the two finalists receive a commemorative trophy, with the overall champion also receiving a year's worth of concert tickets.
+As of the quiz's move to Greatest Hits Radio, all Champions League PopMaster contestants also receive the "One Year Out" t-shirt and a PopMaster board game (and, as of 2024, a PopMaster quiz book); the two finalists receive a commemorative trophy, with the overall champion also receiving a year's worth of concert tickets.